devapragadeesh/LaTeX-Converter/README.md

 A custom extension that:
 - Preprocesses the image before extraction for a higher rate of accuracy.
 - Converts math images to LaTeX.
-- Renders LaTeX into styled PNG images.
+- Renders LaTeX into styled PNG images and PDF format as well.
 - Adds custom scripts for rendering, automation,and formatting.